 '''

 record R

 Real x;

 Boolean b;

 end R;

 function makeR "Function wrapper around record constructor"

-input Real xx;
+input Real xx:

 input Boolean bb;

 output R r = R(xx, bb);

 annotation(Inline = true); // Inlining doesn't help.

 end makeR;

 model Test

 R r1, r2;

 equation

 // OK: Discrete-time Boolean member.

 r1 = R(time, true);

 r2 = makeR(time, true); // Error: Continuous-time Boolean member.

 end Test;

 '''

-3.8.5 Continuous-Time Expressions
+3.8.5 Continuous-Time and Non-Discrete-Time Expressions

-All expressions are continuous-time expressions including constant, parameter and discrete expressions.
+All expressions are continuous-time expressions including constant, parameter and discrete-time expressions.
 The term non-discrete-time expression refers to expressions that are neither constant, parameter nor discrete-time expressions.
+For example, time is a continuous-time built-in variable (see section 4.4.4) and time + 1 is a non-discrete-time expression.
+Note that plain time may, depending on context, refer to the continuous-time variable or the non-discrete-time expression.